 Where did the idea come from?

-It was inspired in 2004 by a long shipping crate with a tightly-wound steel strap around it.
-The top of the crate was warped, creating a small gap under the strap.
+Andy was drumming on a long shipping crate with a tightly-wound steel strap around it, and a small air-gap under the strap.
 Slapping this strap made a heck of a sound, the wooden lid acting as a soundboard.
-Shortly (about 7-minutes) after making this wonderful discovery, the UPS truck came to pick up the crate.
+Shortly (about 7-minutes) after making this discovery was made, the truck came to pick up the crate.
 This sudden loss motivated Andy Graham to attempt to duplicate and electrify this concept but by using a lightweight, strong aluminum body.
-Several years of engineering and tinkering in his secret shop resulted in the SLAPEROO...which is much easier to drag onstage than a 500-pound crate.
+Several years of engineering and tinkering in his secret shop resulted in a brand-new instrument...which is much easier to drag onstage than a 500-pound crate.

 It's electric because it uses an internal pickup (tranducer) to convert the vibrations of the strap into an electric signal just like an electric guitar.
 It's a percussion instrument because of the manner that it is played: by hitting the strap in various ways with you hands, fingers, face, etc..
 It's tuned because of the strap can be open-tuned to a particular key.
 It is also 'fretted' like a stand-up bass, allowing you to play percussive melody lines.

-What kind of amp do you recommend to play the SLAPEROO through?
+What kind of amp do you recommend to play this thing through?

 What about using electronic effects?

 This is where the fun begins!
-You can play the SLAPEROO with any electronic effect, looper, or other sound-processing gear.
-The Digitech RP-1000 is a great multi-effects processor.
+You can play these things with any electronic effect, looper, or other sound-processing gear.
+The Digitech RP-1000 is a great multi-effects processor to start with.

 Yes...and the trippy harmonics sound quite amazing...especially with effects!